Ready to turn waste into nutrient-rich soil for your plants, right at home?

 In our case, we prefer using a thick layer of hay (see picture above).
-This is because air can flow through hay easily, thereby improving aeration and keeping smells and pests at bay.
+This is because air can flow through it easily, improving aeration and keeping smells and pests at bay.

 Quick tip: You may also position your bin under partial sun to keep your compost pile warm.
-However, avoid placing it under direct sunlight as extreme temperatures would kill the beneficial microorganisms!
+However, avoid placing it under direct sunlight as extreme temperatures will kill the beneficial microorganisms.